Yixf-Self/HTSLIB.jl/README.md

 ### Doing
 - The name of data types and functions
-- bam read and write
+- bam read
+- bai query